cloudmesh-community/fa18-516-29/chapter/HadoopMultiNodeclustersetup-Part2.md

  ## Installation steps:
    (Everything is done when logged in as user ubuntu)

    i.
-Before starting the installation,update all the servers as a good practice by the below command.
+Before starting the installation,update all the servers as a good practice by the below command:
         sudo apt-get update

    ii.
 Install java version8 in all the servers: